thirdman/obp/src/shared/components/InputRadio/docs.md

 `block`			| makes it display in rows

 #### TODO
-- make it so you can group them
+- make a container so you can group them
+- @khanh: we need to handle the id's better.
+A random generator?

 *****description*****
 <InputRadio classNameProps={['normal']} value="This is a value"/>